 - reporting incidents and events

 - screening and clearing, weapons and prohibited items

 - the Maritime Security Identification Card (MSIC) Scheme, and

 - enforcement of the Maritime Transport and Offshore Facilities Security Act 2003 and Regulations

 Gippsland Ports has one Secure Marine Facility at Port Welshpool, whilst there are two separate private facilities as Barry Beach.

 Harbour Master Directions

-The Harbour Master’s Directions and Port Handbook is currently being re-developed.
-The handbook will contain specific information relating to the ports, navigation and services of Gippsland Ports.
-The Handbook also details the Harbour Master duties and functions with respect to marine safety, which are implemented by way of Harbour Master Directions.
+The Harbour Master’s Directions and Port Information Handbooks contain specific information relating to the ports, navigation and services of Gippsland Ports for the Port of Gippsland Lakes and the Port of Corner Inlet and Port Albert.
+The Handbooks also detail the Harbour Master duties and functions with respect to marine safety, which are implemented by way of Harbour Master Directions.

 Marine advice and guidance is provided for shipmasters, ships’ agents, vessel owners and operators to facilitate safe and efficient navigation and operation within the port waters of Gippsland Ports.